crashappsec/chalk/src/docs/guide-user-guide.md

    unambiguously determined.
 Otherwise, it derived from 100 bits selected from a cryptographic PRNG.
 3. `CHALK_VERSION`.
 This value is required so that extractors can unambiguously deal with future changes to Chalk.
 4. `METADATA_ID`.
-This is a more human-readable transformation of the `METADATA_HASH` field.
+In contrast to the `CHALK_ID`, this is a unique identifier for the _chalked_ artifact.

 Additionally, for all non-image artifact types, the `HASH` metadata key should be added to chalk marks.
+Note that the `HASH` value of an artifact is NOT equivalent to the file system hash, as the chalk `HASH` algorithm used will be specific to each codec.
+For more information, see the help entry `chalk help hashing`.

-Details about what keys contain can be found in the [Chalk metadata reference](./metadata.md).Compliant implementations of Chalk must insert compatible information.
+Details about what keys contain can be found in `chalk help metadata`.
+Compliant implementations of Chalk must insert compatible information.

-The JSON object can contain arbitrary spaces that would otherwise be valid in JSON, but cannot contain newlines (newlines in values are encoded).
-This requirement is only for stored chalk marks; there are no requirements on presentation when displaying chalk marks.
+The JSON object representing the chalk mark can contain arbitrary spaces that would otherwise be valid in JSON, but cannot contain newlines (newlines in values are encoded).
+This requirement is only for chalk marks stored in an artifact; there are no requirements on presentation when displaying chalk marks.

 ### Current Chalk Mark Insertion Algorithms